qwshen/spark-flight-connector/docs/tutorial.md

    - User-Name: test
    - Password: Password@123

-8. Run the following sql statement to make sure all iceberg entries are set correctly:
+8. Open the SQL Runner on the Dremio Web UI, and run the following sql statement to make sure all iceberg entries are set correctly:
    ```roomsql
    SELECT name, bool_val, num_val FROM sys.options WHERE name like '%iceberg%'
    ```